GRH-BCI/BCI-Paint/README.md

 <img src="docs/images/ModeMenu.png" width="350">

-The Mode menu allows you to switch between freestyle and game mode
+The Mode menu allows you to switch between freestyle, game mode, and sticker mode
   * **Freestyle:** fine control over the movement of the brush
   * **Game:** the brush bounces of the edges of the canvas
+  * **Sticker:** allows you to place a sticker/image on the canvas

 <img src="docs/images/ClockSpeedMenu.png" width="350">